dmbarbour/wikilon/docs/CommandLine.md

 The escaped form of a block still contains claw code but does not assume any placement word.
 Mostly, this is necessary so we can reliably represent blocks that were not placed at the default location.

+### Sequence Literals

+A compact encoding for short sequences and lists is convenient and is easily leveraged towards a more structured programming style.
+For now, I'm going to experiment with three words expanding into punctuation:

+        {1,2,3} desugars to     lbrace 1 comma 2 comma 3 rbrace

+This idea is readily extensible to other punctuation.
+But lists are sufficient for a lot of problems.
+Further extensions of this nature may occur on an as-needed basis.

 ### Claw Words and Namespaces

 Claw words will expand into tokens.
 However, a direct expansion as from `foo` to `\{%foo}` could be problematic if ever we wish to develop alternative command environments.
 A simple Forth-like REPL might only need a single stack, but we might also wish to model command environments having multiple stacks, a filesystems or tuple space or heap or turtle graphics canvas, inboxes and outboxes and background tasks, and so on.
 Claw must support terse commands in ad-hoc environments.
 I'm not willing to require a distinct dictionary for each use case.